strost66/ActiGraph-CP-Raw-Processing/README.md

 - Raw accelerometer data are **not included** in this repository
 - Ensure `.gt3x` files are present in the input directory before running
 - The pipeline uses relative paths and is designed to be portable across systems
+- A non-fatal `Rcpp::export` warning may appear when sourcing one helper function.
+This does not affect pipeline execution if processing completes successfully.
 ---

 ## License